Roakz/as_runcorn/README.md

 ### AppConfig[:storage_s3_access_key]

-This option is used in conjunction with the other `:storage_s3_*` configuration options to set the parameters required to store files using Amazon's S3 cloud storage service.
+> This option is used in conjunction with the other `:storage_s3_*` config
+> options to set the parameters required to store files using Amazon's S3 cloud
+> storage service.

 It specifies the access key required to authenticate to the service.